humblehumans/grunt-underscore/README.md

 Theme Name: Humble Humans - Uncompiled
 ```

-# This repo does not version control Wordpress or Underscore!
+This repo does not version control Wordpress or Underscore thanks to the wisdom of [Sarah Gooding](http://wptavern.com/git-and-wordpress-3-tips-to-do-it-better).